ffuszthaler/NotAgain/README.md

 ## _To Do_:

-- add bool flag to mouse rotation mechanic in SpriteMap.js, so it can be turned off for enemies
-- collision detection between all enemies and player (bullet hit detection)
+- ~~collision detection between all enemies and player (bullet hit detection)~~ - DONE
-- make enemies look almost the same but have a dark red be the dominant clothing color
+- ~~make enemies look almost the same but have a dark red be the dominant clothing color~~ - DONE